coullessi/Microsoft-Defender-for-Endpoint/Platforms/Linux/ManualOnboarding/README.md

 ![download_package](./Assets/Pictures//download_package.png)

-## Step 6: Transfer the onboarding package to your Linux machine
+## Step 6: Transfer the onboarding package to the Linux machine
 In Linux, we can share files between computers using scp. scp utilizes ssh to securely transfer files.
 We use the following syntax to copy files from the source machine to the destination machine: ```scp <path_to_local_file> username@ip_address:<path_to_destination>```, for example the below command will copy the onboarding package from your local computer into the MDE directory of the Linux device.
 ```bash
  scp WindowsDefenderATPOnboardingPackage.zip user@10.0.0.97:~/MDE